-Improve Attention Deficit Hyperactivity Disorder (ADHD) with Mindfulness
+Improve Attention Deficit Hyperactivity Disorder (ADHD) Symptoms in Children with Yoga

 By John M. de Castro, Ph.D.

 Attention Deficit Hyperactivity Disorder (ADHD) is most commonly found in children, but for about half it persists into adulthood.
 It’s estimated that about 5% of the adult population has ADHD.
 Hence, this is a very large problem that can produce inattention, impulsivity, hyperactivity, and emotional issues, and reduce quality of life.
 The most common treatment is drugs, like methylphenidate, Ritalin, which helps reducing symptoms in about 30% of the people with ADHD.
 Unfortunately, the effectiveness of the drugs appears to be markedly reduced after the first year.
-In addition, the drugs often have troublesome side effects, including nervousness agitation, anxiety, irritability, sleep and appetite problems, head and stomach aches, nausea, dizziness, and heart palpitations.
-If that’s not enough they can be addictive and can readily be abused.
+In addition, the drugs often have troublesome side effects, can be addictive, and can readily be abused.
 So, drugs, at present, do not appear to be a good solution, only affecting some, only for a short time, and with unwanted side effects.

 There are indications that mindfulness training may be an effective treatment for ADHD.
 It makes sense that it should be, as the skills and abilities strengthened by mindfulness training are identical to those that are defective in ADHD, attention, impulse control, executive function, emotion control, and mood improvement.
 In addition, unlike drugs, it is a relatively safe intervention that has minimal troublesome side effects.
-Since mindfulness is so promising as a treatment, it is important to further investigate the role of mindfulness in ADHD and its treatment.
+Yoga is both an exercise and a mindfulness practice.
+This could be particularly attractive for kids with ADHD.

 CMCS – Center for Mindfulness and Contemplative Studies